substratusai/kubeai/README.md

 # Lingo

 Lingo is a lightweight, scale-from-zero ML model proxy and that runs on Kubernetes.
 Lingo allows you to run text-completion and embedding servers in your own project without changing any of your OpenAI client code.
+Large scale batch processing is as simple as configuring Lingo to consume-from and publish-to your favorite messaging system (AWS SQS, GCP PubSub, Azure Service Bus, Kafka, and more).

 🚀  Serve OSS LLMs on CPUs or GPUs
 ✅️  Compatible with the OpenAI API
+✉️  Plug-and-play with most messaging systems (Kafka, etc.)
 ⚖️  Scale from zero, autoscale based on load
 …  Queue requests to avoid overloading models
 🛠️  Zero dependencies (no Istio, Knative, etc.)